 Epistemic corruption is a dynamic process – or a set of processes – by which the interaction of a set of personal, contextual, and structural factors tends to encourage, exacerbate, or entrench one or more epistemic vices.
 Obviously one’s experiences and encounter within educational contexts are only one of the many things that may play a part in the corruption of an agent’s epistemic character.
 Corruptionist critics often acknowledge the complexity of our epistemic socialisation, which is why their critical educational discourses are often embedded within wider projects of social and political critique, as with Plato and Wollstonecraft.

 Some remarks on the definition of epistemic corruption.
 First, it has no intentionality condition.
 A system can be corrupting without that being an aim of its design or practice, so we ought to distinguish between systems that are intentionally and inadvertently corrupting.
 The distinction isn’t rigid, not least since few systems of education are solely the result of careful design and deliberation, such that all of its features are plausibly describable as intentional features.
-A good example of inadvertent corruption is the effect of Wittgenstein’s personality on his Cambridge students, as recalled by Norman Malcolm.
+A good example of inadvertent corruption is Wittgenstein’s effect on many of his Cambridge students, as recalled by Norman Malcolm.
 Students were prone to imitate his ways of speaking and talking, slavishly repeating his remarks.
 Overwhelmed by Wittgenstein’s charisma, they became servile, fawning and as such were badly affected by his teaching – indeed, such experiences were, says Malcolm, ‘deeply harmful’ to those students.
 Since Wittgenstein prized independence of mind, he was deeply distressed by these effects.
 His corrupting effects were therefore inadvertent and regretted – a main reason, in fact, why he eventually resigned his teaching duties (Malcolm 2001, 53).
 But other educational systems can be intentionally corrupting.
 Imagine a totalitarian state whose entire educational apparatus is designed to create intellectually docile and closed-minded citizens.

 Second, the definition does not include a success condition.
 A system can be corrupting even if, as a matter of fact, it fails to corrupt some of its members.
 The corrupting tendencies may be genuine—it’s just that some students, say, are lucky enough not to be affected by them.
 We should therefore distinguish strongly and weakly corrupting systems, as measured along three axes: vices, agents, domains.
 Weakly corrupting systems tends to entrench some vices in some of its members, even if they are confined to certain aspects of their character—they are dogmatic about political issues, say, but not musical tastes.
 Strongly corrupting systems will tend to entrench many vices in many of their members, to the extent that their entire character is corrupted – the dogmatising schools of a repressive state, say.

 The strength of corrupting tendencies will depend on at least two factors.
 First up, the psychosocial profile of particular agents.
 Some students will have sufficient awareness and strength of mind to recognise and resist the corrupting tendencies of their schooling.
 Others might be natural-born Aristotelians, determined to develop their virtues and relishing the struggle to do so as a means to do better.
 Second, the structures and norms of an educational system will affect the strength of its corrupting tendencies.
 Some universities might have active dissident currents that successfully weaken dogmatising institutional tendencies.
 Some teachers will act with profound integrity, subverting the corrupting effects of brutalised curricula.
-But we can imagine other educational systems that are profoundly corrupting—where a repressive political caste dictates curricular content, ruthlessly imposes ‘acceptable’ teaching styles, and so on.
+But we can imagine other educational systems that are profoundly corrupting—ones where a repressive political class dictates curricular content, ruthlessly imposes ‘acceptable’ teaching styles, and so on.